Nearsoft/apprentice/01 - HTML & CSS/HTML/README.md

 <link href="resource.path">
 ```

-Adding comments to the HTML code is useful to explain others what you are doing or probably explaining why you take that approach.
+Adding comments to the HTML code is useful to explain others what you are doing or probably explaining why you choose that tag or tags instead others.
 To add comments you need the following syntax:

 ```
 <!-- Comment here -->